-I have had the privilege of teaching in Europe (Prague) and now Montreal.
+I have had the privilege of teaching in Europe (Prague) and now teaching english in Montreal.
 I originally got Teaching English as a Foreign Language (TEFL) when I was living in Prague and wasn’t sure if I could teach in Canada since one of Canada’s official languages is English.
 French is the other.

 When I moved to Montreal, I was looking for marketing jobs, my full profession, when I thought might as well see if there are teaching positions available.

-My Situation Teaching
+My Situation of Teaching English in Montreal

 I work with Kodojo, which is like an after school program Wednesday nights and weekends.
 I teach the kids English for an hour and half once a week.